jongpie/NebulaLogger/README.md

 ## Architecture Overview

-Nebula Logger is built natively on Salesforce - everything is built using Apex, lightning components and various types of objects, and there are no external dependencies.
+Nebula Logger is built natively on Salesforce, using Apex, lightning components and various types of objects.
+There are no required external dependencies.
 To learn more about the architecture, check out the
 [architecture overview in the wiki](https://raw.githubusercontent.com/wiki/jongpie/NebulaLogger/images/nebula-logger-architecture-overview.png).

 <a href="https://github.com/jongpie/NebulaLogger/wiki/Architecture" target="_blank">